Rumblings in Congress after list of 10 candidates for RS polls released | Politics

 ''The Congress party should tell what is the reason for not making any Congress leader/worker from Rajasthan, a candidate in the Rajya Sabha elections?'' he wrote in a tweet in Hindi and tagged Rahul Gandhi and Priyanka Gandhi Vadra.

+“Before choosing the candidate of Rajya Sabha, the high command should have thought of the next assembly elections in Rajasthan.
+The approach of the high command should have been of selecting locals, balancing the social engineering in order to garner public support in favour of the party in next elections,” he said, adding, the current selection will not be helping the party at all.
+“The selection has come as a disappointment for leaders and workers in the state,” another leader said.
+He said locals leader can effectively raise the issues of the state in the upper house.
+Targeting the ruling Congress, Rajasthan BJP chief spokesperson and MLA Ramlal Sharma said there is not a single candidate out of the three announced by the Congress who has any relation with Rajasthan.
+He said the Congress has worked to hurt the sentiments of the residents of Rajasthan.

+“One of these three candidates has set a record of losing elections many times.
+There is no identity and no respect for qualified persons in the Congress and this is the main reason for the current situation of the party,” Sharma said.

-According to the list of candidates released by the party, Chidambaram was fielded from Tamil Nadu, Ramesh from Karnataka, Maken from Haryana and Surjewala from Rajasthan.
+According to the list of candidates released by the Congress, Chidambaram was fielded from Tamil Nadu, Ramesh from Karnataka, Maken from Haryana and Surjewala from Rajasthan.

 The party also fielded Mukul Wasnik and Pramod Tiwari from Rajasthan, Vivek Tankha from Madhya Pradesh, Rajeev Shukla and Ranjeet Ranjan from Chhattisgarh and Pratapgarhi from Maharashtra.